I Want To...

 How often do you hear yourself or friends complain about bloating?
 We often just say we’re bloated when we feel full, but for many women, the problem relates to a chronic underlying condition.
 If you feel bloated often, you may have a condition like irritable bowel syndrome (IBS), which affects up to 24 percent of women.

-Linda Lee, M.D., director of the Johns Hopkins Integrative Medicine and Digestive Center, explains common causes of bloating and what you can do to prevent this uncomfortable condition.
+Linda Lee, M.D., explains common causes of bloating and what you can do to prevent this uncomfortable condition.

 What is bloating?